Gunman fires on car full of girls in Houston, killing child

-Authorities in Houston say a man in a pickup truck pulled up next to a car full of girls leaving a Walmart parking lot and opened fire, killing a 7-year-old inside.
+A man in a pickup truck pulled up next to a car carrying a woman and four girls that was leaving a Houston-area Walmart parking lot and started shooting, killing a 7-year-old inside the car and wounding the woman, authorities said Sunday.

-Harris County sheriff's office Maj.
-Jesse Razo says the mother was also struck in the arm in the Sunday morning shooting.
-He says three other girls ages 15 and younger were also in the vehicle at the time.
+The red pickup fled the scene.
+The car also sped away before it came to a stop and the woman called 911, according to Harris County sheriff's Maj.
+Jesse Razo.

-Harris County Sheriff Ed Gonzalez tweeted that the suspect was described as a white male in his 40s with a beard, driving a red pickup.
+The 7-year-old was the daughter of the woman who was wounded, authorities said.
+It's not clear if the other three girls, all under the age of 15, also are related to the woman, who was shot in the arm.

-Razo says the other girls inside the car are "shaken" and "devastated" at losing a sister.
+It also wasn't immediately clear what prompted the shooting Sunday morning.
+Razo said the other girls inside the car were "shaken" and "devastated."

 $20 for 365 Days of Unlimited Digital Access